simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 		- Load balancer set up for dynamic port mapping for all required ports
 		- Doesn't run it as service, just runs Tasks, each task runs the containers
 - IAM Roles
-	- Instance Execution Role
+	- Instance Role
 		- IAM role that attached to the cluster instances
-		- executes ECS actions such as pulling the image and storing the application logs in cloudwatch
+		-
+	- Task Execution Role
+		- Permits container to write to CloudWatch
+		- Pull images from
 	- Task Role
 		- IAM role used by the task itself
 		- (has trust to ecs-tasks.awsamazon.com, i.e. can only be attached to tasks).